sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### RPC Service

-PServer provide RPC service for workers.
+PS provides RPC service for workers.

-Since pserver will store a subset of the full model.
-And a worker will push/pull a submodel from the pserver.
+Since PS will store a subset of the full model.
+And a worker will push/pull a submodel from the PS.

-However, embedding table is initialized lazily in pserver, worker should also send embedding table information to pserver.
+However, embedding table is initialized lazily in PS, worker should also send embedding table information to PS.
 We have to add another filed to describe embedding table related information.

 The model message is defined as following: